-Chameleon Brush copies a fragment of an image from one part to another with respect to the color range, tone, texture, illumination, and other characteristics of the background, to which the clone is applied.
-Unlike the Clone Stamp tool, this preserves the characteristics of the underlying image.
-Cloning can be performed within the same layer, between different layers, or between open images.
+The Chameleon Brush copies a fragment of an image from one part to another with respect to the color range, tone, texture, illumination, and other characteristics of the background, to which the clone is applied.
+Unlike the Clone Stamp tool, this preserves the characteristics of the background, adapting the cloned object to a new environment.
+Cloning can be performed within the same layer, between different layers, or between loaded images.

 To clone an object first choose Chameleon Brush from the left, and select an image source by holding down Alt (Option on Mac), and click the left mouse button over the area from which the cloned fragment will be selected.